Bob Hartley: Colorado Avalanche

-Hartley's success with the Bears caught the eye of then-Avalanche general manager Pierre Lacroix, who was looking for a replacement for Marc Crawford, who had suddenly resigned after a surprising first-round playoff exit.
+Hartley's success with the Bears caught the eye of then-Avalanche general manager Pierre Lacroix, who was looking for a replacement for Marc Crawford, who had suddenly resigned as head coach after a surprising first-round playoff exit.
 Hartley was hired as the team's second head coach since the relocation to Denver on June 2, 1998.
 In his first season with the Avalanche, the team got off to a 2–1–6 start, prompting skeptics to question the hiring.
 When the team caught fire in mid-December, they won their first Northwest Division title and fifth-straight overall.
-During the 1999 Stanley Cup playoffs, the team defeated the San Jose Sharks in the first round and halted the Detroit Red Wings quest for a three-peat before bowing to the eventual Stanley Cup champion Dallas Stars in the Western Finals.
+During the 1999 Stanley Cup playoffs, the team defeated the San Jose Sharks in the first round and halted the Detroit Red Wings quest for a three-peat in the second round before bowing to the eventual Stanley Cup champion Dallas Stars in the Western Finals.
 Hartley's second season saw the team win their sixth consecutive division title along with playoff victories over the Phoenix Coyotes and a rematch with the Red Wings before bowing to the defending champion Dallas in the Western Final for the second consecutive year.
+Hartley became the first head coach to defeat Scotty Bowman, the Red Wings head coach, in back-to-back playoff best-of-seven series.

 Hartley's third season was ultimately his most successful one.
 Motivated by Ray Bourque's desire to win a Stanley Cup championship, the Avalanche coasted through the league with a 52–16–10–4 record, a seventh consecutive division title, along with the Presidents' Trophy.
-The playoffs began with a first-round sweep of the eighth seed Vancouver Canucks before enduring a seven-game scare by the Los Angeles Kings in the Western Semi-Finals before taking down the St. Louis Blues in five games, setting up a Stanley Cup Finals matchup with the Eastern Conference's top seed, the New Jersey Devils.
+The playoffs began with a first-round sweep of the eighth seed Vancouver Canucks before enduring a seven-game scare by the Los Angeles Kings in the Western Semi-Finals before taking down the St. Louis Blues in five games, setting up a Stanley Cup Final matchup with the Eastern Conference's top seed, the New Jersey Devils.
 After falling behind three games to two in the series, the Avalanche rallied back to win the Stanley Cup, accomplishing Bourque's goal and making it the second-straight year the defending champions had lost in the finals, as the Devils themselves defeated the 1999 champion Dallas Stars the year prior.